 This page has instructions to set up a single stand-alone BigchainDB node for learning or experimenting.
 Instructions for other cases are elsewhere.
 We will assume you’re using Ubuntu 16.04 or similar.
-If you’re not using Linux, then you might try running BigchainDB with Docker.
+You can also try, running BigchainDB with Docker.

 A. Install MongoDB as the database backend.
 (There are other options but you can ignore them for now.)

 B. To run MongoDB with default database path i.e. /data/db, open a Terminal and run the following command:

 C. Assign rwx(read/write/execute) permissions to the user for default database directory: